Skip to product information

 Biomarkers/parameters tested & reported in this liver function blood test kit

-This liver blood test will provide you with an overview of your liver health by measuring a broad range of proteins.
-Results of this test would give an insight into liver disease risk, such as fatty liver disease.
-An insight into liver health is also useful for fitness and training
+This liver blood test gives you a clear overview of your liver health by measuring a broad range of key biomarkers.
+It helps detect signs of liver damage, including those caused by alcohol or fatty liver disease, which can indicate inflammation or liver stress.
+Can be used for monitoring alcohol impact or ongoing liver function.
+An insight into liver health is also useful for fitness and training.

 1. Alanine Aminotransferase (ALT):